datagrok-ai/public/help/compute/queues.md

 ![mm210](pics/mm210.gif)

 Depending on servers count & their performance and the intensity of incoming jobs, the system may or may not handle the workload.
-And еhe queue may or may not be huge.
+And the queue may or may not be huge.

 ## In addition

 Modeling queueing systems provides their performance forecast.
 It ensures their better design & management.
-The [1-1](#1-1-example), [2-2](#2-2-example) and [2-10](#2-2-example) examples belongs to [M | M](https://en.wikipedia.org/wiki/M/M/c_queue)-models.
+The [1-1](#1-1-example), [2-2](#2-2-example) and [2-10](#2-2-example) examples belong to [M | M](https://en.wikipedia.org/wiki/M/M/c_queue)-models.
 They can be described by systems of ordinary differential equations, and Datagrok [Diff Studio](https://datagrok.ai/help/compute/diff-studio) solves them.

 Learn more: